xusamson8/CS146/HW/HW9/hw9.md

 1. if we find q and p , its parent has to be the LCA, (or if its itself)
 2. if one side is null, we return the node of what we have so far as the lowest

+if we have to go left or right, the root is updated, we are still looking for p or q, if we hit something that meets the conditions we stop, and return it.
+Other wise we go all the way to the bottom and keep comparing with its parents, (what is meant by when recursing it goes bottom to up)

 #### Java
     use if statement to see if root exists., if its null we cant find the LCA return none